klameer/intellisolve.co.uk_3/README.md

 # Case Studies
 ## Modelling Global Data Storage
-A well organised financial model shines a light onto the the variables in the enterpris
+A well organised financial model shines a light onto the the variables in the enterprise that matter as well as the relationships between components of the model.
+Users should be be able to easily see how changes in one variable influences changes in another variable.
+A
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjkzNjkzNjEsMjA4NDc5NjI4MCw2OT
+eyJoaXN0b3J5IjpbLTI3OTkwNDM1OSwyMDg0Nzk2MjgwLDY5MT
-ExMTk4NzUsLTIwMTkxMTI3NTcsMTc4NDcxNzEyMCwtMTg4MzQ5
+ExOTg3NSwtMjAxOTExMjc1NywxNzg0NzE3MTIwLC0xODgzNDk0
-NDA4NSwtNjg2OTc1NzMwLC0xODQ0NTY1MDk2LDEwNTYyODU5ND
+MDg1LC02ODY5NzU3MzAsLTE4NDQ1NjUwOTYsMTA1NjI4NTk0Ni
-YsLTc0NDI0MTE5MCwzNzUzODAwNzAsMTM3ODcyNTE0OCwtMTQ5
+wtNzQ0MjQxMTkwLDM3NTM4MDA3MCwxMzc4NzI1MTQ4LC0xNDk5
-OTUxNjE0NywzODE5MjA1MDAsMTU0NTEyNjcyNSwtNjY0ODg2Nz
+NTE2MTQ3LDM4MTkyMDUwMCwxNTQ1MTI2NzI1LC02NjQ4ODY3Mz
-M4LC0xMzMzMzc5NjIxLC03OTAxNDUxNjgsLTExNzA5MzQ3Njgs
+gsLTEzMzMzNzk2MjEsLTc5MDE0NTE2OCwtMTE3MDkzNDc2OCwt
-LTE1NzExMTA5ODZdfQ==
+MTU3MTExMDk4Nl19
 -->